 (In this context, being treated fairly and consistently will be achieved through ensuring equity of access to development opportunities.)

 Staff employed under Agenda for Change terms and conditions will have an annual development review and Personal Development Plan (PDP) in line with the Knowledge and Skills Framework (KSF) outline for their post.
-Doctors, Dentists and some senior managerial staff will have separate performance management systems that have been agreed nationally for their staff groups.
+Doctors, dentists and some senior managerial staff will have separate performance management systems that have been agreed nationally for their staff groups.

 The KSF Review and Personal Development Planning process hosted on the Turas portal is part of a continual process of planning, monitoring, assessment and support which helps staff develop their capabilities and potential to fulfill their job role and purpose.
 It is an approach to increase the effectiveness of the organisation’s performance through ongoing, constructive dialogue to ensure that everyone: